MichalZdanuk/MichalZdanuk/README.md

 ### ✨ Intro About Me

-🎓 I'm currently a Computer Science student at the Warsaw University of Technology (WUT), working towards my Master's degree in Software Engineering.
-With more than a year and a half of commercial experience as a .NET Developer, my academic and professional focus revolves around crafting innovative software solutions.
-I specialize in developing Web Applications, particularly APIs that serve as the backbone of modern digital solutions.
+🎓 I'm a Master's graduate in Software Engineering from the Warsaw University of Technology (WUT), with 2 years of commercial experience as a .NET Developer.
+My academic and professional journey has been centered around building innovative, robust software solutions.
+I specialize in developing Web Applications, particularly APIs that serve as the backbone of modern digital systems.

 💻 Experienced in backend development with a strong foundation in creating web applications and mastering the complexities of API development.
 Additionally, I possess knowledge of frontend development and have completed projects in this domain, showcasing a versatile skill set.
 Proficient in database design, establishing meaningful relationships between entities.